What a student should know about the public nature of academic theses

 Students who are preparing their theses should keep in mind that the thesis is a public document.
 The thesis submitted for evaluation may not contain any secret information.

-Information about the thesis can be retrieved from the Aaltodoc portal.
+Information about the thesis can be retrieved from the Aaltodoc publication archive.
 Archived copies of the thesis itself may be viewed at the Learning Centre in electronic or in printed form.
 In addition, theses produced in a digital format will be electronically sent by the Learning Centre to anyone requesting a copy.

 If a thesis is produced on commission for a business, any parts of the thesis containing commercial secrets must be left as part of the background material, and not be included in the actual thesis for evaluation.

-Saving on the Aaltodoc portal
+Saving on the Aaltodoc publication archive

 Juridical background